ollama4j/ollama4j/README.md

 #### Releases

-Releases (newer artifact versions) are done automatically on pushj g code to the `main` branch through GitHub Actions CI workflow.
+Releases (newer artifact versions) are done automatically on pushing the code to the `main` branch through GitHub Actions CI workflow.

 #### Traction